Mitchy2003/Carthage-College-Senior-Thesis/README.md

 # Software Requirements Specification for Bowling Web App
 ## Introduction
 - I, Mitchell Berg, am a bowler.
-I often find myself having issues keeping track of all of my scores, meaning I don't actually have any accurate guess as to what my average score is.
-This bowling app is the solution.
-When a Bowler bowls in a league, their average is calculated by the bowling alley's software behind the scenes, and then the score sheet is posted for all of the bowlers to see the updated scores the next time they come back to bowl in that league.
-Well that's just one league, what if someone is a serious tournament bowler?
-Tournament Bowlers often bowl at many different bowling alleys in many different locations, on many different oil patterns, and it is of the utmost importantance for them to keep track of all of their scoring because these tournaments may have large cash prizes for those who place highest.
-No matter what level of bowler the user is, this app will be useful for keeping scores up, and their game strong!
+I often find myself constantly having issues keeping track of all of my scores, meaning I don’t actually have any accurate guess as to what important statistics such as my average score, average ball speed, etc. This bowling tracking web application is the solution.
+When a player bowls in a league, their average is calculated by the bowling alley’s software behind the scenes, and the score sheet for the entire league is posted for everybody to see after their week of bowling.
+That is just for one league however, what if someone bowls in more than one league?
+Many bowlers across the world bowl in more than one league, so how would they keep track of their scores across multiple leagues?
+What about tournament bowlers?
+It does not matter what level of bowler a person is, this app will be useful for tracking scores, and identifying trends in bowlers' scoring to assist them in staying on top of their bowling habits.
 ## Purpose
-- The purpose of this document is to serve as a guide to designers, developers, and testers who are responsible for the engineering of the Bowling Web App project.
-It should give the engineers all of the information necessary to design, develop, and test the software.
+- The purpose of this documentation is to serve as a guide to myself, as a designer, developer, and tester who is responsible for the engineering of the Bowling Web Application software project.
+It should give me all of the information necessary to design, develop, and test the software.
 ## Scope
-- This document contains a complete descirption of the functionality of the Bowling Web App project solution.
-It consists of use cases, functional requirements, and non-functional requirements, which, taken together form a complete description of the software.
+- This document contains a complete description of the functionality of the Bowling Web Application project solution.
+It consists of Use Cases, Functional Requirements, and Non-Functional Requirements, which, taken together form a complete description of the software.
 ## System Overview
 - The Bowling Web App will be a score tracking application that allows bowlers to stay on top of their game, no matter where they are bowling, what bowling balls they are using, the way the oil is laid out onto the lane, etc. The Bowler will be able to create a bowler profile for themselves which they can log into when they first navigate to the site.
 ## Software Requirements Specification Definitions